List of Padma Vibhushan award recipients

 The first recipients of the Padma Vibhushan were Satyendra Nath Bose, Nandalal Bose, Zakir Husain, Balasaheb Gangadhar Kher, V. K. Krishna Menon, and Jigme Dorji Wangchuck, who were honoured in 1954.
-As of 2025, the award has been bestowed on 343 individuals, including thirty-two posthumous and twenty-five non-citizen recipients.
+As of 2026, the award has been bestowed on 348 individuals, including thirty-four posthumous and twenty-five non-citizen recipients.
 Some of the recipients have refused or returned their awards; P. N. Haksar, (Note: P. N. Haksar was offered the award in 1973 for, among other services, his crucial diplomatic role in brokering the Indo-Soviet Treaty of Friendship and Cooperation and the Shimla Agreement, but declined as "Accepting an award for work done somehow causes an inexplicable discomfort to me.")
 Vilayat Khan, (Note: Vilayat Khan refused Padma Shri (1964), Padma Bhushan (1968), and Padma Vibhushan (2000) and stated that "the selection committees were incompetent to judge [his] music".)
 E. M. S. Namboodiripad, (Note: E. M. S. Namboodiripad, the General Secretary of the Communist Party of India (of the Communist Party of India (Marxist) from 1964) and the first Chief Minister of Kerala (1957-59, 1967-69), declined the award in 1992, as it went against his nature to accept a state honour.)
 Swami Ranganathananda, (Note: Swami Ranganathananda declined the award in 2000 as it was conferred to him as an individual and not to the Ramakrishna Mission.) and Manikonda Chalapathi Rau refused the award; the family members of Lakshmi Chand Jain (2011) and Sharad Anantrao Joshi (2016) declined their posthumous conferments, (Note: Lakshmi Chand Jain died on 14 November 2010, at the age of 84.
 His family refused to accept the posthumous honour as Jain was against accepting state honours.)
 (Note: Sharad Anantrao Joshi's family refused to accept the posthumous honour as Joshi's work for good of farmers is not reflected in the Government policies for them.) and 1986 recipient Baba Amte and 2015 recipient Parkash Singh Badal returned theirs honour in 1991 and 2020 respectively.
 (Note: In 1991, Baba Amte returned the award, along with the Padma Shri conferred in 1971, to protest against the treatment given to the tribals during the construction of Sardar Sarovar Dam.)
 (Note: In 2020, Parkash Singh Badal returned the award in solidarity with the farmers protest.)
-The 2025 award was bestowed upon seven recipientsD.
-Nageshwara Reddy, Jagdish Singh Khehar, Kumudini Lakhia, L. Subramaniam, M. T. Vasudevan Nair (posthumous), Osamu Suzuki (posthumous) and Sharda Sinha (posthumous).
+The 2026 award was bestowed upon five recipientsDharmendra (posthumous), K. T. Thomas, N. Rajam, P. Narayanan, and V. S. Achuthanandan (posthumous).